8000sudios/Discord-Bot/README.md

-<p> Bot config not added due to bot token </p>
+Bot config not added due to bot token
-<p> Here is what the config should look like</p>
+Here is what the config should look like

 <p> Filename : config.json </p>
 <pre><code>{
-  "token" : "MTkzNTcwNzE0NDgwMTQ4NDgw.C7eAKw.jkcZRF-iuX99Zmiq2meMce6ObIQ",
+  "token" : "bot token",
   "prefix" : "!",
   "owner" : "141040591550021632",
   "roles" : [["Mod", 3], ["Admin", 4], ["Final Boss", 5]]